 - Any offense that results in physical injury or death to a family or household member

-Due to the intimate or passionate nature of domestic violence cases, in some cases the alleged victims and the accused will reconcile.
-However, an accuser cannot have the charges dropped merely because he or she refuses to cooperate with the prosecution.
+Due to the intimate or passionate nature of domestic brutality, in some cases, the alleged victim and the accused will reconcile.
+However, an accuser cannot have the charges dropped merely because they refuse to cooperate with the prosecution.

 What is No Contact Order?